fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 As described above, we need to inherit from the `widget.BaseWidget` type.

 Go provides an simple mechanism for inheriting behaviour from other types.
-Adding an Anonymous type as a field in the widget structure means that the widget inherits the behaviour of that Anonymous type.
+Adding an Anonymous type as a field (without a name) in the widget structure means that the widget inherits the behaviour of that Anonymous type.

-This also means that your widget now implements all of the public methods and properties define by the  `widget.BaseWidget` type.
+This also means that your widget now implements all of the public methods and inherits all of the public properties define by the  `widget.BaseWidget` type.

 We add an Anonymous `widget.BaseWidget` as follows: